-Stanford ChEM-H, an interdisciplinary institute that aims to connect chemistry, engineering and medicine for human health, is establishing a postdoc society with the aim of bringing together researchers from across the university to share interests and ideas.
-Meetings will be held twice monthly, and will include opportunities to share your work with your colleagues over lunch or drinks, to discuss ideas or articles that interest you, and hopefully to meet other researchers with common interests with whom you can generate new ideas and collaborations.
+ChEM-H, an interdisciplinary institute that aims to connect chemistry, engineering, and medicine for human health, established a postdoc society to bring together researchers to share interests and ideas.
+Meetings are held twice monthly, and include opportunities to share your work with your colleagues over lunch or drinks, to discuss ideas or articles that interest you, and to meet other researchers with common interests with whom you can generate new ideas and collaborations.

 Science and Engineering Graduate Women’s Association (SEGWA)

-SEGWA is the umbrella organization for all graduate women in science and engineering at Stanford University.
-Its mission is to promote interdisciplinary communication and collaboration between women and women's organizations for increased efficiency and impact of organizational efforts.
-Stanford students have formed women's groups in many science and engineering departments, sponsoring a variety of community resources such as seminars, mentor programs, and social events.
+SEGWA is the umbrella organization for all graduate women in science and engineering at Stanford.
+SEGWA promotes interdisciplinary communication and collaboration between women and women's organizations for increased efficiency and impact of organizational efforts.
+Stanford students have formed women's groups in many science and engineering departments, sponsoring a variety of community resources including seminars, mentor programs, and social events.
 SEGWA strives to help individual students and groups publicize and secure funding for events, start new events and groups, and advocate for academic and student life initiatives.
 Groups affiliated with SEGWA are: